-Independence Day speech: Self-reliance must become India's mantra, says PM Modi
+I-Day speech: Coronavirus not a big enough hurdle to hamper self-reliant India’s growth, says Modi

 8.11 am: Modi says India saw an 18% rise in foreign direct investments over the last one year.
 “Investment is pouring into India even amid the coronavirus crisis,” he says.

-8.09 am: PM Modi says India’s agricultural sector has also been freed from bondage.
+8.09 am: Prime Minister Narendra Modi says India’s agricultural sector has also been freed from bondage.

 8.07 am: Modi says that there are several challenges for India to become self-dependent, but the country also has “130 crore solutions”.